Old-age pensions in the new scheme

 Surcharges to PPK participant’s account are financed from the Labour Fund

 Each PPK participant receives a welcome payment of PLN 250.
 In addition, a PPK participant will receive an annual surcharge of PLN 240 if the amount of paid basic and additional contributions is at least equal to the amount of basic contributions due from 6 times the minimum wage/salary.
-When a basic contribution of a PPK participant is reduced to 0.5%, he/she is entitled to an annual surcharge if the amount of basic and additional payments in a given year is equal to at least 25% of the basic payments due from 6 times the minimum wage/salary.
+When the basic contribution of a PPK participant is reduced to 0.5%, he or she is entitled to an annual surcharge if the amount of basic and additional payments in a given year is equal to at least 25% of the basic payments calculated in relation to 6 times the minimum wage/salary.

 These payments are not included in the remuneration which is the basis for assessing the amount of pension contributions.
 However, they may be classified as deductible costs.

-The funds accumulated on PPK participant’s account may be invested by the following institutions:
+The funds accumulated in the PPK participant’s account may be invested by the following institutions:

 Each institution that undertakes to operate the PPK is required to establish a minimum of 5 defined date funds.
-The investment portfolio in each of them should be designed in a way ensuring that the investment risk decreases with the progressive age of a PPK member.
+The investment portfolio in each of them should be designed in a way that ensures that the investment risk decreases with the progressive age of a PPK member.

 In the debt part, the capital may be invested: